hasancse91/flutter_getx_template/README.md

 - Create `main_view` by running this command: `get create page:main` and so on...

 # Upcoming features:
+1. iOS Flavor configuration for XCode
-1. Local database integration
+2. Local database integration
-2. Login/Authentication page
+3. Login/Authentication page
-3. Push notification
+4. Push notification